 All proceedings in connection with the issuance of the Bonds are subject to the approval of Bond Counsel.
 Bond Counsel will supply a legal opinion approving the validity of the Bonds.
 See "LEGAL MATTERS - Approval of Legality" herein.
-U.S. Bank National Association, San Francisco, California, will act as paying agent and registrar for the Bonds (the "Paying Agent").
+The Bank of New York Mellon Trust Company, N.A., Los Angeles, California, will act as paying agent and registrar for the Bonds (the "Paying Agent").
 Jennings, Strouss & Salmon, PLC, Phoenix, Arizona, will act as the District's legal counsel ("District Counsel") and will also act as disclosure counsel ("Disclosure Counsel") to the District in connection with the Bonds.
 G.L.
 Hicks Financial, LLC, Provo, Utah, will act as financial advisor ("Financial Advisor") to the District for the Bonds.
-The fees of all these professionals are contingent on closing of the Bonds.